jnozzi/cocoadev.com/markdown/NSImageWithColorProfile.md

-I have a source General/NSImage, with a color profile (sRGB, for example).
+I have a source NSImage, with a color profile (sRGB, for example).
 I want to create a new image based on the source one, with the same color profile and colors.

 With the example below, the destination image is created OK, P<nowiki/>hotoShop even reports the source and dest image have the same profile, but the colors in the destination are not the same as the source's color.